 Families are billed tuition monthly by the University of Illinois, and all revenue comes back to University Primary as a self-sustaining unit within the University.
 After the due date specified on the bill, a finance charge is automatically assessed at the rate of 18% per year or 1.5% per month for an effective rate of 19.56% for late payments.
 Families who relocate mid-year should let the director know plans or pending plans as soon as possible so families on the waiting list can be contacted.
 Families are held to a semester's tuition once that semester begins, and for the spring semester, a family is charged tuition for at least January if they do not inform the director by December 1 of their plans.
-Removing your child from Uni Primary mid-semester means, you will be billed: 1) child(ren)'s last month of attendance, 2) the remaining semesters' tuition, 3) the May deposit will not be returned.
+Removing your child from Uni Primary mid-semester means, you will be billed: the remaining semesters' tuition, and the non-refundable May deposit will not be returned.
 Material fees must be paid each semester.
 See your family's specific contract for tuition and fee requirements for enrollment.